d8adrvn/smart_sprinkler/8_Zone_Controller/README_8_Zone_Irrigation_Controller.md

 The above is a bit tedious.
 As soon as SmartThings supports child devices, I imagine we will update our code and can do away with the need to create virtual switches.

 Now for the cool part.
+You can integrate the sprinkler system with other SmartThings devices.
+See below for some examples:

 To control your system with the Aeon MiniMote:
 1. Add the MiniMote to the sytem using Aeon's instructions "Becoming a Secondary/Inclusion Controller to Another Z-Wave Controller or Gateway in an Existing Z-Wave Network
 2. When it asks you to configure 'button 1': add Virtual Irrigation Zone 1  as the switch under 'Pushed' and Virtual Irrigation Zone 2 as the switch under 'Held'
 3. Repeat for buttons 2,3,4 using zones 3-8

 Now when you 'push' or 'hold' a MiniMote button, the corresponding zone will activate.
 If you push again, it will turn off.
 If you do not turn off the sytem, it will run for as long as the zone ran, the last time it was activated from the device type or the smart app.
 Tip: you can tell push and hold apart.
 When you push, a solid blue led comes on.
 When you have 'held' the button, the blue led starts flashing.

+To control your system with the Amazone Echo, just import your SmartThings devices into Echo.
+The Sprinkler system will show up as an on/off switch which will trigger the sprinkler to run through each station using the manual zone times (the ones set in the preferences).
+If you set up virtual switches for each zone, then you can use the Echo to turn on a specific zone.
+Just say Alex, turn on my Sprinkler system!

 ## FAQs